Developing Resilience Overcoming and Growing from Setbacks

 Choosing my health was the right decision because nothing else in life matters the most when our health is missing.
 It was a hard episode in my life personally and career-wise.
 But it was also during that time that I reinvented myself and decided on a career change.

 During that time, I started freelancing online, doing paid content, and then took basic coding classes like HTML and CSS.
 Coding and freelancing opportunities opened my eyes to Web Development.
 I decided to become serious with the new opportunity and became a Web Designer and later a Developer.
-A career change in the tech world was the best decision for me because I love what I do, and I’m much happier with this industry.
+A career change in the tech world was the best decision because I love what I do, and I’m much happier with this industry.

 And it all started with me getting badly sick.
 When I found myself in a hospital bed, I thought that I reached the bottom of the bottom.
 Little did I know that my strength was being tested, and it was the perfect challenge to create the right beginning.
 I had two options: One, be afraid, which I was.
 Or two, face learning new things, which I did.
 I encountered every new challenge that came my way, and I did it afraid.
 But I did it.